Theogoun/Thesis/docs/Biker.md

 ### Constraint Setup

-- **Hands:** IK constraint targets the handlebar empties; Limit Rotation keeps hands perpendicular to the floor and prevents collision with the bar.
+- **Hands:** IK constraint targets the handlebar empties; Limit Rotation keeps hands parallel to the floor and prevents collision with the bar.
 - **Hip:** Copy Location constraint targets the seat empty.
 - **Head:** Limit Rotation constraint keeps the head facing forward.